BrewhouseTeam/brewhouseteam.github.io/_posts/2016-04-08-cloudinary.md

 Images on the web are tricky business these days.
 With the rise of high-density screen resolutions, there's an increasing need to serve up a multitude of sizes and formats.
 Manipulation is also key: users want the ability to crop and edit their photos, even perform more advanced manipulations like colour correction and compositing.

-[ImageMagick](http://www.imagemagick.org/script/index.php) has for some time been the mainstay for programmatic image manipulation.
+For some time now, [ImageMagick](http://www.imagemagick.org/script/index.php) has been the mainstay for programmatic image manipulation.
 However, there's a new neighbour on the block, and they live in the cloud.

-[Cloudinary](http://cloudinary.com/) is a SaaS product that offers storage and manipulation for image and video.
+[Cloudinary](http://cloudinary.com/) is a SaaS product that offers storage and manipulation of images and video.
 Like Amazon S3 or Rackspace Cloud Files, it provides object storage for media assets.
 But the real magic of Cloudinary is its ability to dynamically generate and manipulate images on-the-fly.

 We've been playing with Cloudinary recently on a client project, and I wanted to share a couple of tips on integrating Cloudinary into a standard Rails/CarrierWave workflow, as well as some general Cloudinary tips on image manipulation.